brevityco/sphinxify/README.md

 end
 ```

-Sphinxify will map produce the following Thinking Sphinx options:
+Sphinxify will produce the following Thinking Sphinx options:

 ```ruby
 builder.to_search_options # =>